teamstarter/gsg-boilerplate-typescript/README.md

 $ yarn dev
 ```

-You can then test the app at this address: http://locahost:3000.
+You can then test the app at this address: [http://locahost:3000](http://locahost:3000) and the GraphQL dashboard at this URL: [http://localhost:8080/graphql](http://localhost:8080/graphql).

 ## The Server